Murugappan family asylum claims: Migration

 Nades arrived at Christmas Island on a people smuggler boat in 2012.
 Priya left Sri Lanka in 2001 and went to Tamil Nadu, India, claiming she was being targeted due to her brother's supposed links to the LTTE.
 She arrived at Cocos Islands on another people smuggler boat in 2013 from Tamil Nadu, India, a safe haven for Tamil people fleeing Sri Lanka during the civil war that was unaffected by the civil war.
 Both arrived under the classification of the 'legacy caseload' having arrived by boat between 2012 and 2014.
 Legacy caseload arrivals have been classified as Irregular Maritime Arrivals and Illegal Maritime Arrivals.
 The Immigration Assessment Authority affirmed the ministerial delegate's decisions regarding the asylum claims, noting that Priya had been able to travel lawfully without issue from Sri Lanka to Tamil Nadu, India in 2001.

 The Immigration Assessment Authority stated that years had passed since the civil war and "the risk profile of persons of adverse interest had changed".
 The Sri Lankan government was now inquiring after a different category of persons in the post-war and reconciliation period, described as "those with a significant role in post-conflict Tamil separatism".
 It was stated that the applicant Priya did not fall within this category of persons.

 Both were granted temporary bridging visas.
 The couple first met in Australia and married on 7 November 2014.
 They subsequently had two children, born in Australia in May 2015 and June 2017.
 They settled in Biloela where Nades worked in the local abattoir.
 He was also a volunteer with the local Society of Saint Vincent de Paul.

+The Murugappan family are also referred to as the Nadesalingam family, and in some media as "the Biloela family".